Skip to main content

 Our Paediatric Neurology Service mainly sees children aged 0-16 years, although young children with complex neurological problems are often followed up until 19 years of age.
 We provide care for children living in Sheffield and the surrounding districts.
 We treat patients for a wide range of conditions including epilepsy, cerebral palsy, brain injuries, brain tumours,...

-Our multidisciplinary Neuromuscular Clinic was set up more than 20 years ago to provide care for children with disorders of nerves and muscles, and related conditions.
-Today, the Neuromuscular Service provides care and support to children from birth through to transition to adult services, around the age of 16 -19 years and their families.
-The...
+Our first multidisciplinary Neuromuscular Clinic was set up more than 20 years ago to provide care for children with disorders of nerves and muscles, and related conditions.
+Today, the Neuromuscular Service provides care and support to children from birth through to transition to adult services, around the age of 16 -19 years.
+The most prevalent...

 Sheffield’s Neurophysiology department is one of the largest in the UK.
 It provides a region-wide service is provided for Sheffield, Chesterfield, Rotherham, Doncaster, Barnsley, Bassetlaw and occasionally Wakefield, Retford, Lincoln, Scunthorpe and Grimsby.
 We carry out a range of neurophysiological tests to measure how the brain and the nerves around it function in order to diagnose...